ezampino/mtip-tutorial/docs/lessons/Lesson5.md

 Note: You can create folders in your GitHub repository, just like on your computer.

 ### Gitter
-Gitter is a chat platform (like Skype, Slack, etc.) that is linked to GitHub accounts.
+Gitter is a chat platform (like Skype, Slack, etc.) that is (optionally) linked to GitHub accounts.

 We created a Gitter room for this tutorial, please join [here](https://gitter.im/tis-lab/MTIP-tutorial?utm_source=share-link&utm_medium=link&utm_campaign=share-link).